BladeFireLight/blog_source/_pages/projects.md

 permalink: /projects/
 title: "PowerShell Projects"
 date: 2016-03-01T15:05:16-04:00
-excerpt: "A selection of scripts and modules I have developed."
+excerpt: "A selection of scripts and modules I have worked on."
 ads: false
 tiles: false
 feature: